Red Stockings, parade anniversaries add to opening day | WHIZ News

 Pregame festivities in Great American Ball Park include honoring crew members of the Navy’s USS Cincinnati and a flyover by two F-16 Fighting Falcons of the Ohio Air National Guard.

-After all that, the Reds host the Pittsburgh Pirates for a 4:10 baseball game.
+The Reds will then host the Pittsburgh Pirates for a game at 4:10 p.m.